 Step 3h: Verify that your Hello World Website has launched

-- Click on APP INSTANCES in the left nav bar.
+Click on APP INSTANCES in the left nav bar.
 You should see this

-- Click on the instance that is displayed in the new window
+Click on the instance that is displayed in the new window

-- Copy out the URI.
+Copy out the URI.
 Scroll down to find the URI.
 It should look like this

-- Open a new browser to the \<URI>:8000 and you should see your hello world webpage!
+Open a new browser to the \<URI>:8000 and you should see your hello world webpage!

-Help Tip: Logging In -- The website, https://console.mobiledgex.net/, uses your "user name" that you created when creating an account so make sure to save this infomation along with your login/pwd, and preferably in a password manager.
+Help Tip: Logging In -- The website, https://console.mobiledgex.net/, uses your "user name" that you created when creating an account so make sure to save this information along with your login/pwd, and preferably in a password manager.

 Help Tip: TRACE ID -- If you experience issues or your Docker Container does not deploy, we will ask you to let us know the "trace ID" number.
 To find your "trace id" number, look on the left nav for for "audit log", click on "audit log," new data should populate the three boxes within the right nav panel, find the box marked "raw viewer," scroll down to the bottom and you should see a JSON field called "trace id."
 Check out this video to see where to click in more detail.

-curl http://URI:8000/ into your terminal window to quickly validate that your Docker container was successfully deployed to the MobiledgeX platform.
+Bonus Points: Type curl http://URI:8000/ into your terminal window to quickly validate that your Docker container was successfully deployed to the MobiledgeX platform.